daily-co/daily-react/README.md

 Notice that `daily-react-hooks` requires [@daily-co/daily-js](https://www.npmjs.com/package/@daily-co/daily-js) and [recoil](https://www.npmjs.com/package/recoil) as peer dependencies.

 `daily-react-hooks` manages its internal state using `recoil`.
-You can read more about `recoil`'s motivation at [Recoil's Motivation](https://recoiljs.org/docs/introduction/motivation).
+You can read more about `recoil` in their [Motivation](https://recoiljs.org/docs/introduction/motivation) statement.

 ## Tests